rkotze/rkotze.github.io/_drafts/2019-10-21-bcrypt-and-exclude-host-node-modules.md

 This post will be covering two topics, installing _Bcrypt_ NodeJS as a package dependency and prevent linking node_modules from host machine to your docker container.

-Using **Bcrypt** package to encrypt passwords comes with a minor challenge which is when installed it needs to be compiled to the operating system (OS) architecture using node-gyp, python 2.x.
-These prerequisite dependencies are needed to build an the app on a dev machine, which needs to be documented.
+Using **Bcrypt** package to encrypt passwords comes with a minor challenge: when installed it needs to be compiled to the operating system (OS) architecture using node-gyp, python 2.x.
+These prerequisite dependencies are needed to build an app on a dev machine, which needs to be documented.
 However, _docker_ solves the need to communicate this in your "get started" documentation.
 Unfortunately this will create a problem of slow feedback loop during development.

 <!--more-->